 I grew up a couple miles outside of Barneveld, Wisconsin.
-My family owns woodworking business and my mom writes and teaches.
+My family owns a woodworking business and my mom writes and teaches.
 I am a third generation Wisconsinite.
 Three of my grandparents came here from Iowa and the fourth from Missouri.
 My parents grew up in Madison, where three of my grandparents were professors at the University.

 My first love was music.
 I played in the Wisconsin Youth Symphony Orchestra for three years and had the incredible opportunity to hear my composition "Yangzi" premiered by the WYSO Philharmonia under the direction of Thomas Buchhauser in 2010.

 My first experience in politics was in 2008, when campaigned all summer for the Barack Obama campaign and learned how much I love going door to door talking to voters.
 The following summer, I worked in the office of State Senator Dale Schultz.
 The experience stuck with me strongly.
-To this day, Dale is the finest public servant I know.
+To this day, Dale is one of the finest public servants I know.

 I spent my college years at Stanford University, where I earned a Bachelors of Science in Physics.
 During that time, I developed a love for our nation's diverse and beautiful natural places.
 I climbed mount Shasta, and I hiked the Grand Canyon from the south rim to the north rim and back.

 When I was a senior at Stanford, the Stanford Office of Technology Licensing filed a provisional patent on my invention to create a new programmable micro-technology for mixing chemical and biological reactants with the goal of creating a "personal computer" equivalent of the huge machines that are currently used in research, drug discovery and drug manufacturing.
 And, with the mission to empower individuals with the same scientific tinkering and drug manufacturing capabilities that are currently restricted to big companies.